liuchihl/liuchihl.github.io/content/project/Island-wake/index.md

 ---
-title: Steady Flow Stratified Island Wakes
+title: Dynamics of Stratified Island Wakes in Steady Flow
 summary: Island wakes develop when flow encounters a blunt body in geophysical settings.
 Inspired by satellite imagery and field observations, I employed MITgcm to simulate the wakes downstream of Green Island (about 5 km in diameter) east of Taiwan, achieving patterns and periods aligned with field data.
 Our study revealed that (i) the wakes display sequentially detached recirculation cells with cold water upwelling, moving downstream; (ii) the island wakes resemble a von Kármán vortex street, influenced by inertial and barotropic instabilities; (iii) the hotspot of turbulent mixing is located where horizontal shear is most pronounced.
 Due to the island-shelf effect and vertical vorticity tilting, lateral shear partially converts to vertical shear, leading to turbulent diapycnal mixing.
 Compared to a circular cylinder, the conical shape of the realistic island generates more turbulence in the wake region, evident by overturned colder water.
-This was my first research project, greatly enhancing my modeling skills and theoretical understanding of oceanography.

 weight: 8

 tags:
-  - Flow-ridge interaction
+  - Island wake
 date: ''

 # Optional external URL for project (replaces project detail page).